LucasPilla/LucasPilla/README.md

 <br>

 - Undergraduate Computer Science Student at Institute of Mathematics and Computer Science - University of São Paulo.
+- Undergraduate Researcher at Recod.ai, a leading AI center in Brazil.
-- R&D Intern in Machine Learning and Computer Vision
+- Computer Vision Engineer at DtLabs